PersiaML/tutorials/src/benchmark/index.md

 ## Setup

-We use up to 4 GPU servers and 16 CPU servers for benchmarks.
+We use up to 8 GPU servers and 20 CPU servers for benchmarks.
 Each GPU server is equipped with 8 NVIDIA V100 32 GB GPUs interconnected by NVLink, connected by 100 Gbps TCP/IP network.
-Each CPU server is equipped with 64 core `Intel(R) Xeon(R) Gold 5218 CPU@2.30GHz`, connected by 10 Gbps TCP/IP network.
+Each CPU server is equipped with 52 core `Intel(R) Xeon(R) CPU E5-2680 v4@2.40GHz`, connected by 10 Gbps TCP/IP network.

 We compare the performance of Persia with [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) and [x-deepleaning](https://github.com/alibaba/x-deeplearning) on a DNN model.
 The DNN model adapted the embedding and MLP paradigm which has been widely used by industrial recommender systems, e.g. [DNN for YouTube](https://dl.acm.org/doi/10.1145/2959100.2959190), [Wide & Deep](https://dl.acm.org/doi/abs/10.1145/2988450.2988454) and [Deep Crossing](https://dl.acm.org/doi/10.1145/2939672.2939704).
 The DNN model consists of four parts, embedding layer, concat layer, MLP layer, `cross_entropy` loss.
 The embedding size of all sparse features are set to 16.
 The MLP layer is 6 fully connected layers with hidden size `[4096, 2048, 1024, 512, 256]`.